lavafroth/lavafroth.github.io/content/post/google-ctf-2022-treebox.md

 ### Update: 2025-09-15

-I was lurking through my past writeups, here's an ever easier way to achieve the same file read without importing the `sys` module.
+I was lurking through my past writeups, here's an even easier way to achieve the same file read independent of the `sys` module.

 ```python
 class Read(BaseException):